Ryon Healy: Tampa Bay Rays

 On March 19, 2022, Healy signed a minor league contract with the Tampa Bay Rays.
 Healy was released by the Rays organization on March 31.

-Retirement

 On January 1, 2023, Healy announced his retirement from baseball via an Instagram post.
+He is now an entrepreneur with multiple businesses.
+He runs a Realty Group in the Phoenix, Arizona area, an athlete home-maintenance company, and a mobile coaching service.